jkrooswyk/Auto-sizing-Story-Defect-Backlog-Card-Printer/README.md

 This app utilizes the print driver on your computer to dictate the size.
 The cards fill an A4 page in Landscape mode.
 To print 4 to a page fit 4 pages to a page in your print options and the stories will auto size to fit.

+The card content printed includes Formatted Story/Defect ID, Owner Name, Plan Estimate, Rank, and Description in this version.

 To use, simply copy the code from the HTML file above and deploy it as a Custom HTML app in a Rally Dashboard.

 Screenshot:<P>